Generic Name: fluconazole (floo KOE na zole)

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
 Fluconazole will not treat a viral infection such as the flu or a common cold.

 Call your doctor if your symptoms do not improve, or if they get worse while using fluconazole.